How To Secure Product Placement With A Production

 Negotiation With Production

-Once we confirm the price with the brand, we work with the production team to determine timing that aligns both with the show and client. '
+Once we confirm the price with the brand, we work with the production team to determine timing that aligns both with the show and the client.

 - For a talk show, from next week to 9 months.